< Back to Previous

 When Lindy came back, she reported that she had visited the tourist information site during her travels, and a woman there had told her that the entire Campo had free wireless.
 I initially thought she meant it was some sort of service; I didn’t realize that there were so many networks in apartments around I was bound to pick up something from just about any spot in the plaza.
 I packed up, followed Lindy, and plopped down on random bricks, as people were sitting everywhere in the piazza, strewn willy-nilly on the stones.

 Almost at once my email sent, and new email came in.
-I was trying to correspond with Auto Europe back in Maine (see also below).
+I was trying to correspond with Auto Europe back in Maine.
 Between the marble steps and El Campo I had exchanged two emails with them, working with people back in the middle of the night in Portland.
 Meanwhile Lindy was using her cell from another spot on El Campo, trying to get a reservation in either Venice or Trieste.
-But, for all the numbers from either Elena or Rick Steves, she only got no answer, unrelieved Italian, or something that sounded like prego and might have been pieno, full up.
-Meanwhile my wireless signal ran out, and Lindy wanted to go back to the laundry so that she could move the clothes to the drier.
-She was worried about our getting separated from each other.
+But, for all the numbers from either our new Italian friend Elena or Rick Steves, she only got no answer, unrelieved Italian, or something that sounded like prego and might have been pieno, full up.

 Where Do We Go after Siena?

 All of these factors added up to wanting to keep the rented car and set out toward Slovenia from Siena.
-Auto Europe was quick in revising our reservation.
+Auto Europe was happly quick in revising our reservation.
 Yet, though Lindy tried through the evening, she could not find anything at all available in Venice.
 As for Trieste, Rick Steves didn’t even have it in his Italy book as if it were in another country, so we had only Elena’s recommendation of one hotel, the James Joyce, there, and by phone it seemed to be full.

 The Parking

 That morning Lindy and I both raced down to the space beside the stadium, only to find the whole area packed with cars parallel-parked, new ones pulling into existing spaces and drivers getting out of them.
 It was 5 of 8, supposedly five minutes before towing time, but everyone was parking.
 Lindy asked a guy and then a woman departing their illegally parked cars what was up, pointing to the sign, and they both more or less communicated the same thing with gestures and scraps of inglese: the sweeper had been there already; they never ticket or tow after the sweeper comes through.
 But it wasn’t even 8, Lindy reasoned.
 No matter, the goal is to get the street swept, not to ticket.
 One woman kept trying to assure me that it was okay.
-I sure looked dubious, remembering opportunistic New York City.
+I sure looked dubious, remembering opportunistic ticketers New York City.
 “I promise,” she smiled.
 “Go.
 No ticketo.”

 So we chanced it.